-SAMPLEBYTE with generic markers (Fig. 9a) for all but the largest sampling period considered (p = 128).
-DYNABYTE has comparable savings to SAMPLEBYTE using specific markers for sampling periods up to 48, and slightly lower for p = 64.
+We next compare the two algorithms over full traces in each direction.
+The typical example is shown in Fig. 10 for inbound Trace 2.
+DYNABYTE achieves higher savings than SAMPLEBYTE with generic markers (Fig. 10a) for all but the largest sampling period considered (p=128).
+DYNABYTE has comparable savings to SAMPLEBYTE using specific markers for sampling periods up to 48, and slightly lower for p=64.
 The reduced savings for larger sampling periods is simply due to DYNABYTE adhering to the target sampling rate, which SAMPLEBYTE does not.

-The processing time of DYNABYTE is generally lower than that of SAMPLEBYTE, except for the smallest sampling periods of 16 and 24 (Fig. 9c).
+The processing time of DYNABYTE is generally lower than that of SAMPLEBYTE, except for the smallest sampling periods of 16 and 24 (Fig. 10c).
 However, these small sampling periods are rarely used in practice.
-Nonetheless, the changes in processing time for DYNABYTE closely follow the changes in sampling period by adhering to the target sampling rate (Fig. 9b).
+Nonetheless, the changes in processing time for DYNABYTE closely follow the changes in sampling period by adhering to the target sampling rate (Fig. 10b).
 For example, increasing p from 32 to 64 reduces processing time to 50%, as desired, compared to a 30% reduction for SAMPLEBYTE.

-Finally, reaction of SAMPLEBYTE and DYNABYTE to changes in sampling period during operation is compared in Fig. 10.
+Finally, reactions of SAMPLEBYTE and DYNABYTE to changes in sampling period during operation are compared in Fig. 11.
 DYNABYTE starts with random markers.
 The initial sampling period is 32.
-Two changes are introduced, at 1,000 MB and 2,000 MB, where p changes to 64 and 48, respectively.
-DYNABYTE precisely adapts to the target sampling rate within a few intervals (Fig. 10b) and improves savings (Fig. 10a), while SAMPLEBYTE shows very little adjustment.
+The p changes to 64 and 48, at 1000 MB and 2000 MB, respectively.
+DYNABYTE precisely adapts to the target sampling rate within a few intervals (Fig. 11b) and improves savings (Fig. 11a), while SAMPLEBYTE shows very little adjustment.